qMRLab/mooc/1 Introduction to qMRI/03-journey.md

 ---
-title: A pictorial and historic journey into how MRI works
+title: Origins of MRI: A Visual History
 subtitle: From quantum to macro-scales
 date: 2024-10-07
 authors: